przemek83/penna-model/README.md

 The sequential progress bar should be combined only with sequential execution.

 ## Genome length
 Genome length is hard-coded in the `Config::Params` structure at field `bits_`.
-Its value equals to `64`.
+Its value equals `64`.
 To modify genome length, one can do 2 things:
 - change the value of `bits_` to a different one and rebuild the binaries,
 - in file CMakeLists.txt uncomment line with call to function `generate_other_genome_bit_lenghts_binaries()` and rebuild project to have 32, 64 and 128 genome length binaries.